dogtagpki/pki/docs/installation/Installing_Basic_PKI_Server.md

 ## Overview

 This page describes the process to create and configure a basic PKI server without any of the PKI subsystems.
-This would be useful to troubleshoot infrastructure issues (e.g. SSL in Tomcat) without the complexity of a fully functional PKI server.
+This would be useful to troubleshoot general server issues (e.g. SSL).

 ## Installation